Lyons Corporate Market Ltd.

 Key Audit Matters

-Information other than the Financial Statement and Auditor's Report thereon
+Information other than the Financial Statements and Auditor's Report Thereon

-The Company's Board of Directors are responsible for the other information.
-The otherinformation comprises the information included in the Company's annual report but doesnot include the financial statements and our auditors' report thereon.
+The Company's Board of Directors and Management is responsible for the preparation ofthe other information.
+The other information comprises the information obtained at thedate of this auditor's report but does not include the financial statements and ourauditor's report thereon.

 Identify and assess the risks of material misstatement of the financialstatements whether due to fraud or error design and perform audit procedures responsiveto those risks and obtain audit evidence that is sufficient and appropriate to provide abasis for our opinion.
 The risk of not detecting a material misstatement resulting fromfraud is higher than for one resulting from error as fraud may involve collusionforgery intentional omissions misrepresentations or the override of internal control.